-- (a) Generally, development may occur within the flood fringe as provided for in the underlying land use designation subject to the following criteria.
+- (c) Lands subject to the floodway policies shall be zoned in the implementing Zoning By-law as subject to floodway requirements. - 6.
+The following flood fringe policies apply: - (a) Generally, development may occur within the flood fringe as provided for in the underlying land use designation subject to the following criteria.
 Essential emergency services and the disposal, manufacture, treatment or storage of hazardous substances are not to be located within the flood fringe.
-The following criteria shall be addressed for all development proposals within the flood fringe: - (i) Uses permitted within the flood fringe shall be flood-proofed to the established standards and procedures; - (ii) Upstream and downstream areas shall not be adversely affected by development within the flood fringe; - (iii) New development shall possess safe ingress/egress such that vehicular and pedestrian movement is not prevented during flood events; and - (iv) Lands subject to the flood fringe policies shall be zoned in the implementing Zoning By-law as subject to flood-proofing requirements.
+The following criteria shall be addressed for all development proposals within the flood fringe: - (i) Uses permitted within the flood fringe shall be flood-proofed to the established standards and procedures; - (ii) Upstream and downstream areas shall not be adversely affected by development within the flood fringe; - (iii) New development shall possess safe ingress/egress such that vehicular and pedestrian movement is not prevented during flood events; and, - (iv) Lands subject to the flood fringe policies shall be zoned in the implementing Zoning By-law as subject to flood-proofing requirements.
 The details of such requirements shall be set out in the implementing Zoning By-law. - (b) No buildings or structures, with the exception of boat docking or launching facilities, shall be located on lands below the floodway elevation of the Ottawa River.
-The elevation of the floodway shall be calculated prior to the importation of fill. - (c) All habitable buildings and structures located in the flood fringe of the Ottawa River shall be flood proofed to the flood plain design elevation. - (i) With the exception of boat docks, no building permits shall be issued for new development, including additions or enlargements, unless located above the floodway elevation of the Ottawa River and flood proofed to the flood plain design elevation to the satisfaction of Council in consultation with the Province.
+The elevation of the floodway shall be calculated prior to the importation of fill; and, - (c) All habitable buildings and structures located in the flood fringe of the Ottawa River shall be flood proofed to the flood plain design elevation, - (i) With the exception of boat docks, no building permits shall be issued for new development, including additions or enlargements, unless located above the floodway elevation of the Ottawa River and flood proofed to the flood plain design elevation to the satisfaction of Council in consultation with the Province.
 All flood proofing methods shall be consistent with acceptable engineering techniques and resource management practices.
 All flood proofing requiring more than one metre of fill shall be certified by a qualified engineer.
-All applications for building permits must be accompanied by survey information prepared by an Ontario Land Surveyor at the owner's expense, identifying the flood plain design elevation. - 7.
-Reference should be made to the applicable General Policies found in Section 3 of this Plan.
+All applications for building permits must be accompanied by survey information prepared by an Ontario Land Surveyor at the owner's expense, identifying the flood plain design elevation; - 7.
+Reference should be made to the applicable General Land Use Policies Section of this Plan.